Battery recycling: Battery recycling by location

+The recycling industry in Australia as of 2026 has had a focus on lithium battery recycling.
+Industry waste chiefs and the Australian Council of Recycling (ACOR) estimate there are between 10,000 and 12,000 battery-related fires a year in Australia's waste, rubbish truck, and recycling streams.
+Envirostream Australia is the first onshore company to offer lithium and mixed battery recycling in Australia.
+Operating as a wholly owned subsidiary of Livium Ltd (formerly Lithium Australia), it provides an environmentally sustainable collection and processing.
+The business model utilizes an upstream "fee-for-service" framework, where clients pay a set collection and processing rate up front.

+Second-Life battery repurposing is currently of national interest with companies including Li-ion Energy (Perth), Sustainable Lithium Cells Australia and InfinitEV continuing research and development in battery re-use technologies.

 European Union

 A battery recycling station at a bus stop in Madrid.

 In 2006, the European Union passed the Battery Directive, one of the aims of which is a higher rate of battery recycling.
 The EU directive states that at least 25% of all the EU's used batteries must be collected by 2012, and rising to no less than 45% by 2016, of which at least 50% must be recycled.
 In 2020, 47% of batteries in the EU were collected for recycling.
+In 2023, the EU adopted new Batteries Regulation, which updates rules for calculating and verifying rates of recycling efficiency.

 Channel Islands

 In early 2009, Guernsey took the initiative by setting up the Longue Hougue recycling facility, which, among other functions, offers a drop-off point for used batteries so they can be recycled off-island.
 The resulting publicity meant that a lot of people complied with the request to dispose of batteries responsibly.